powersync-ja/powersync-js/demos/react-native-web-supabase-todolist/README.md

 ## Overview

-This demo app is an extension of the [Supabase Todo List App](../react-native-supabase-todolist/) and demonstrates the use of the [PowerSync SDK for React Native](https://www.npmjs.com/package/@powersync/react-native) together with Supabase in a [React Native Web](https://necolas.github.io/react-native-web/) project.
+This demo app is an extension of the [Supabase Todo List App](../react-native-supabase-todolist/) and demonstrates the use of the PowerSync SDKs for [React Native](https://www.npmjs.com/package/@powersync/react-native) and [Web](https://www.npmjs.com/package/@powersync/web) in a [React Native Web](https://necolas.github.io/react-native-web/) project.
+This configuration allows developers to use one React Native codebase to target mobile and well as web platforms.

-To use PowerSync in a React Native for Web project, additional config is required.
+To use PowerSync in your own React Native for Web project, additional config is required.
 This is detailed in the [Configuring PowerSync for React Native for Web](#configuring-powersync-for-react-native-for-web) section further below.

 To run this demo, follow these instructions: